-Name Туре Description lon double Longitude position of the radar antenna (degrees), normalized to the WGS-84 reference ellipsoid and datum.
-Fractions of a degree are given in decimal notation. lat double Latitude position of the radar antenna (degrees), normalized to the WGS- 84 reference ellipsoid and datum.
-Fractions of a degree are given in dec- imal notation. height double Height of the centre of the antenna in meters above sea level.
-Dataset spe ecific elangle double Antenna elevation angle (degrees) above the horizon. nbins long Number of range bins in each ray rstart double The range (km) of the start of the first range bin rscale double The distance in meters between two successive range bins nrays long Number of azimuth or elevation gates (rays) in the object a1gate long Index of the first azimuth gate radiated in the scan Sector specific startaz double The azimuth angle of the start of the first gate in the sector (degrees) stopaz double The azimuth angle of the end of the last gate in the sector (degrees)
+Name Description Type double Longitude position of the radar antenna (degrees).
+Fractions of a delon gree are given in decimal notation. lat double Latitude position of the radar antenna (degrees).
+Fractions of a degree are given in decimal notation. double Height of the centre of the antenna in meters above sea level. height Dataset specific double Antenna elevation angle (degrees) above the horizon. elangle nbins long Number of range bins in each ray rstart double The range (km) of the start of the first range bin rscale double The distance in meters between two successive range bins long Number of azimuth gates (rays) in the object nrays a1gate long Index of the first azimuth gate radiated in the scan Sector specific double The azimuth angle of the start of the first gate in the sector (degrees) startaz stopaz double The azimuth angle of the end of the last gate in the sector (degrees)